Mono-Game/MonoGame.Samples/FuelCell/Documentation/9-It-is-all-about-the-input.md

 fuelCarrier.Update(inputState, barriers);
 ```

-The rest of the `Input` code is in the `FuelCarrier.cs` class, but let us remove the old "GetState" code first, so remove the following code blocks:
+As a final clean-up step for the `FuelCellGame.cs` class, let us remove the old "GetState" code first, deleting following code blocks:

 1. Remove the State properties at the top of the class